-What sort of life-span does your normal mid-size family car have these days?
+What sort of lifespan does your normal mid-size family car have these days?
 Five, perhaps six years?
-By 2002, the Rover 45 and its MG sibling, the ZS, was celebrating its seventh birthday, and despite the highly successful sporting transformation the car had undergone to become part of the Zed range, it was beginning to show its age.
-In comparison to the likes of the Ford Focus, the HH-R (the original development code given to the Rover 400 and Honda Civic) it was becoming apparent it could no longer compete.
+By 2002, the Rover 45 and its MG sibling, the ZS, were celebrating their seventh birthdays and, despite the highly successful sporting transformation the car had undergone to become part of the Zed range, it was beginning to show its age.
+In comparison to the likes of the Ford Focus, the HH-R (the original development code given to the Rover 400) it was becoming apparent it could no longer compete.
 A replacement was needed, the 2005 facelift did little more than paper over the cracks.

-The 45 got a much needed shot in the arm in 2001, with the launch of the ZS, Rob Oldaker’s team of talented engineers gave the HH-R some much needed street-cred, and plans were developing to replace the car with something that was capable of meeting, and exceeding the expectations of Rover and MG customers.
-MG was to become the focus of MG Roverover, and the X-Power SV the ‘halo product’ senior management believed the company needed, but as ever, money was tight.
-With the launch of the X Power sub-brand, the company returned to motorsport, with Touring Car and rallying programmes for the ZS and ZR respectively.
-The expense of this, combined with projects like the V8 75/ZT and the SV strained the purse-strings to near breaking point.
+The 45 got a shot in the arm in 2001, with the launch of the ZS, Rob Oldaker’s team of talented Engineers gave the HH-R some much needed street-cred, and plans were developing to replace the car with something that was capable of meeting and exceeding the expectations of Rover and MG customers.
+MG was to become the focus of MG Rover, and the XPower SV the ‘halo product’ senior management believed the company needed, but as ever, money was tight.
+With the launch of the X POWER sub-brand, the company returned to motorsport, with British Touring Car Championship and rallying programmes for the ZS and ZR respectively.
+The expense of this, combined with projects like the V8 75/ZT and the SV, strained the purse strings to near breaking point.

 SAIC acquired much of MG Rover’s assets following the companies demise, as well as the rights to the K-Series engines, the 25 and 75.
-SAIC also secured the services of Ricardo 2010, who had been the back-bone of much MG Rover’s engineering department.
-One thing they were unable to secure, however was the rights to the Rover name.
+SAIC also secured the services of Ricardo 2010, who had been the back-bone of much MG Rover’s Engineering Department.
+However, one thing SAIC was unable to secure were the rights to the Rover name.
 Land Rover had become part of the Ford empire, and the American giant was keen to protect the value of the Land Rover brand, and distance it from the Chinese outfit.

-The Rover 75 received a light makeover to become the Roewe 750, SAIC was keen to ensure the newly created Roewe marque had a new car to call its own, and state its intention to become a truly global player.
-The key for the Chinese market was a saloon, and come 2007, the first CG images began cropping up in the UK media.
-The CG’s styling proven to be rather off-key as the W2 concept was unveiled.
+The Rover 75 received a light makeover to become the Roewe 750, SAIC was keen to ensure the newly-created Roewe marque had a new car to call its own, and state its intention to become a truly global player.
+The key for the Chinese market was a saloon and, come 2007, the first computer-generated images began cropping up in the UK media.
+The styling proved to be rather off-key as the W2 concept was unveiled.
 The heritage was obvious, right down to the faux-Rover badge.
-The W2’s styling was eerily similar to the 2005 images from MG Rover, this was the car that could have perhaps repeated the success of the Metro, and saved the ailing car-maker.
-Media reaction was largely positive, with much made of ‘Rovers return’, despite the new name and Chinese ownership.
+The W2’s styling was eerily similar to the 2005 images from MG Rover – this was the car that could have perhaps repeated the success of the Metro, and saved the ailing car-maker.
+Media reaction was largely positive, with much made of ‘Rover’s return’, despite the new name and Chinese ownership.

-Behind the wheel and out on the road the 550 is remains true to its Rover roots, with comfort and refinement being the focus.
-The turbocharged variant offers around 160bhp with a 0-60 time of about ten seconds, the car is clearly no ball of fire but the 550’s is not intended for high-speed power runs.
+Behind the wheel and out on the road the 550 remained true to its Rover roots, with comfort and refinement being the focus.
+The turbocharged variant offers around 160bhp with a 0-60 time of about ten seconds, the car was clearly no ball of fire but the 550 was not intended for high-speed power runs.

-2010 will no doubt be a big year for the 550, with its sibling MG6 set to take to the world stage with European manufacturing planned, it remains to be seen if the car and indeed the Roewe brand will see the light of day outside of the People’s Republic.
-With SAIC seemingly coming to grips with the value of the MG marque, it seems more likely the Roewe will remain a domestic brand, and that we’re unlikely to see the 550 in it’s current form on UK roads.
-Either way it remains a fascinating part of the story.
+This was a big year for the 550, with its sibling MG6 taking to the world stage with European manufacturing planned.
+With SAIC seemingly taking time to get to grips with the value of the MG marque, Roewe remained a domestic brand, with the 550 not being seen on UK roads – either way, though, it remains a fascinating part of the story.